 Designer: Donald E. Scott, Manufactured by Coins & Pins

 Cosmolabe Coin: The Cosmolabe Geocoin™ is a fantasy navigational instrument.
-Just as an astrolabe is helpful in navigating from point to point on the world, the Cosmolabe Geocoin is meant to guide the user from world to world through different dimensions.
+Just as an astrolabe helps navigate from point to point on the world, the Cosmolabe Geocoin is meant to guide the user from world to world through different dimensions.
 The original was designed and created as a prop for the movie Worldwalker.

 On the obverse side, the user places the reticle of the dial over the symbol for the world they are currently in, then they place the reticle of the beam over the world they wish to travel to.
 The endpoints of the beam then point to the rune components needed to create the gate between worlds.
-You may notice that it is not always possible to travel from any given world to every other one.
-There are fictional reasons for this but the truth is that such a limitation was necessary for the plot of the movie.
+You may notice that it is not always possible to travel from any given world to another.
+There are fictional reasons for this, but the truth is that such a limitation was necessary for the movie's plot.
 On the reverse side, the user can select the rune components and activate the gate.

-The Cosmolabe Geocoins are approximately 3/ 3/16" tall and 10mm thick.
+The Cosmolabe Geocoins are approximately 3 & 3/16ths" tall and 10mm thick.
+They were done in antique gold and silver and has four moving parts.
+The tracking numbers are engraved directly into the edge of each coin, preserving its permanence.
 Each coin is trackable on Geocaching.com.
-The tracking numbers are engraved directly into the edge of each coin preserving its permanence.
-They were done in antique gold and silver and have four moving parts.

 Star Map XXXL Geocoin: The Star Map Geocoin was minted by Geocoinshop.de and issued in several editions and Batches.
-It's one of the biggest functional coins in the world.
-The front side shows a working star map for Central Europe and on the backside, all zodiac signs are shown.
-The coin was presented and sold on the Mega PROJECT: GeoGames in Leipzig, Germany from 29th of June, 2012 till the 1st of July, 2012.
-Note it's not an event coin!
-In the online shop, the coin was sold from 2nd December 2012.
+It's one of the largest functional coins in the world.
+The front side shows a working star map for Central Europe, and on the backside, all zodiac signs are displayed.
+The coin was presented and sold on the Mega PROJECT: GeoGames in Leipzig, Germany, from the 29th of June, 2012 till the 1st of July, 2012.
+Note that it's not an event coin!
+In the online shop, the coin was sold on the 2nd of December 2012.
 It is currently not in production and is assumed to be VHTF.
-It was produced in two batches and the batch information can be found here.
+It was produced in two batches, and the batch information can be found here.

 Stats on the Starmap Geocoin: